muralidhar-nalabothula/LetzElPhC/README.md

 Any contribtions to the code are always welcomed.
 Thank you very much incase you are willing to contribute.

 It should be noted that this code does not compute any other quantities apart from electron-phonon matrix elements.
-In case if you like to compute physical properties due to electron-phonon coupling such as mobilities etc, one should prefer other tools such as EPW.
+In case if you like to compute physical properties due to electron-phonon coupling—such as mobilities, etc, one should prefer other tools such as the EPW code.

 # Acknowledgments
 Ludger Wirtz (Supervisor)